-- our business, financial condition and results of operations, including related industry trends affecting our operations; - the likelihood of achieving a liquidity event, such as an initial public offering or sale of our company, given prevailing market conditions; - the lack of marketability of our SCA common stock; - · the market performance of comparable publicly traded companies; and - · U.S. and global economic and capital market conditions and outlook.
+- our stage of development and business strategy; - our business, financial condition and results of operations, including related industry trends affecting our operations; - the likelihood of achieving a liquidity event, such as an initial public offering or sale of our company, given prevailing market conditions; - the lack of marketability of our SCA common stock; - the market performance of comparable publicly traded companies; and - U.S. and global economic and capital market conditions and outlook.